rackerlabs/design-system/_component_design/table-expansion.md

 ### Spacing

-Refer to these spacing specifications when you construct an expanded table that includes explanatory text.
+Refer to these spacing specifications when you construct a single-level expanded table.

 {% endcolumn %}